Secluded 45+ acres with two beautiful, custom, energy efficient homes, two year-round creeks and 3 waterfalls!

 The main home is a 2-bedroom, 1.5 bath, 1800 sq. ft., straw bale house on top of a 900+/- sq. ft. garage/ workshop.

-The home has a masonry wood stove and radiant heat under hardwood floors, tiled bathrooms, a claw foot tub and great natural light.
+The home has a masonry wood stove, radiant heat under hardwood floors, a claw foot tub and lots of natural light.
 Both buildings have been fire-hardened with a metal roof, stucco siding and enclosed cement board soffits.
-The solar is owned and off-grid and includes 16 panels and a 24-volt battery pack.
-There is the possibility of connecting to PG&E if desired.
-There is also a le
+The solar is owned and off-grid and includes 12 panels and a 24-volt battery pack.
+The home is also connected to PG&E.

 Inside the studio: a propane fireplace, wet bar and a sleeping loft.